YouTube Affiliate Marketing: Making Money with Your Videos

 There are over 2 billion users according to Google.
 At least half of those users are consistently active.
 That means billions of hours of videos watched every single month.
 If you consider YouTube a search engine, it's the second largest search engine in the world.

 That means it is only right behind Google itself.
-That’s impressive!
+That's impressive!
 That much traffic means plenty of opportunity.
-YouTube affiliate marketing is one way to harness traffic not only to build brand awareness but to make money through the traffic to your videos.
+YouTube affiliate marketing is one way to harness traffic not only to build brand awareness but to make money through the traffic to your videos (you may be interested in how many videos are on YouTube).

 - What Is YouTube Affiliate Marketing?